You have two options to create a Goldsky Mirror pipeline:

 • Description: (optional) add some context to what this pipeline is used for

 • Resource Size: in many situations, the default (S) resource size is sufficient for the tasks at hand.
-However, for more demanding tasks, selecting larger resource sizes can significantly speed up the job execution.
+However, for more demanding tasks, selecting larger resource sizes can significantly speed up the pipeline.
 In this case, as we are ingesting data from we are choosing S but if you wanted to speed up the backfilling process you may want to opt for a bigger resource size.

 • Sources: here you can choose if you want to start backfill data from the oldest block or start ingesting edge data from the earliest block.
 You can also filter by contract address like we do in the ERC-Transfers guides.